agbanusi/Pet-Care-AI/README.md

-## This is a test POC of a custome trained Personal AI for dog owners.
+## This is a test POC of a custom trained Personal AI for dog owners call PetAI.

 You can chat with the AI assistant about your dog needs, behaviours, care, grooming and breeds.